gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 ### Email filters

-Set up a filter rule in your mail client to tag or classify mails with the header
+Set up a filter rule in your mail client to tag or classify emails with the header

 ```text